dustinwloring1988/learn-nanochat/readme.md

 #### Challenge 13
 Leaving out nearly as much as possible from `base_train.py`, try to train a depth 4 (?) model on my macbook.

+#### Challenge 14
+Train the baby model from challenge 13 on a single GPU.
+The point of this is to get an environment set up to work with a GPU and to make sure device is set/used properly in the code so far.
+I'll still need to add in validation, metrics, and checkpointing before scaling up.

 #### Future potential challenges and/or things to look up
 * Evaluate the tokenizer similar to `scripts/tok_eval.py`.